michaelalfaro/200-r-bootcamp/index.md

 - install [github desktop](https://desktop.github.com/) and work this tutorial on [version control](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 Also have a look at [this intro to git](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/). **Create a github repository for bootcamp assignments.** You will be posting all assignments to this repository and sharing it with the instructors for evaluation.
 - install [R](http://cran.r-project.org/) on your computer  along with the packages APE, GEIGER, and ggplot2.
 You may wish to install [R studio](https://www.rstudio.com/products/rstudio/download/), a slick IDE for R as well.
 - work through **sections 1-4 and 6** on the [Try R code schools web page](http://tryr.codeschool.com/).
 This page awards "badges" as you complete sections.
 Please **use githib to commit screenshots of your badges as you complete your work**.
 This will give you practice using the git version control workflow and allow us to see you progress through the exercises.
-- Once you have finished the code school exercises,  review sections **1-8** of [this tutorial](https://kingaa.github.io/R_Tutorial/) and work through the exercises in sections **9.1-9.3, 9.6, 11, and 12**.
+- Once you have finished the code school exercises,  review sections **1-8** of [this tutorial](https://kingaa.github.io/R_Tutorial/) and work through as much as possible of the exercises in sections **9.1-9.3, 9.6, 11, and 12**.
 Do this work on a separate day to reinforce your developing programming skills.  **Use your github repo to commit your work.** There should be at least two commits for each group of exercises.
 - If you are new to R and/or programming, have a look at [A Beginner's Guide to R](http://link.springer.com/book/10.1007/978-0-387-93837-0), Ch 1,2,3,5,6. **.
 This book is focused on the R environment and not on statistics and can be a handy reference when you find yourself cursing at R's idiosyncrasies....